Braathens SAFE Flight 239: Rescue

 Several people survived the impact, but only seven were found alive.
 They were all injured and in shock.
 One of the survivors assisted two others away from the wreck, which was burning, and they all rallied a distance away from the wreck.
 They stated to the press afterwards that they were all apathetic and in shock, and that none of them thought about the possibilities to search for help.
 Also, none of them knew where they were.
 They heard the search being carried out by helicopter and were therefore aware that they were being searched for.
 Two of the initial survivors later died, bringing the death toll to forty.

-Fornebu Air Traffic Control noticed that the aircraft disappeared from their radar and notified Asker and Bærum Police District at 16:36 that there was a potential crash.
+Fornebu Air Traffic Control noticed that the aircraft disappeared from their radar and notified Asker and Bærum Police District at 16:36 about a potential crash.
 Fornebu contacted Drammen Police District at 16:57 and asked for a search in the area around the farm at Solli.
-The air traffic control estimated the area in which they believed the aircraft must have been in.
-Despite that their estimate for the crash site was accurate, they gave the police an incorrect sector to search in.
+The air traffic control estimated the area they believed the aircraft must have been in.
+Despite their estimate for the crash site being accurate, they gave the police an incorrect sector to search in.
 Asker and Bærum Police District dispatched two patrols at 17:00, one from Asker to Solli and one from Sandvika to Nikebatteriet.
 The patrol from Asker passed almost right by the crash site and stopped to investigate, but found no indications of the wreckage.
 At 17:13 the police requested that crew be allocated to Nikebatteriet to conduct a search and rescue operation.
 The overall coordination was carried out by the Joint Rescue Coordination Centre of Southern Norway (JRCC SN).